Top U.S. general says no changes yet to transgender policy

 "There will be no modifications to the current policy until the President's direction has been received by the Secretary of Defense and the Secretary has issued implementation guidance," Dunford said in the message, first reported by Reuters.

-Trump issued his surprise announcement on Wednesday morning in a series of Twitter postings, saying he would ban transgender people from the U.S. military, a move appealing to some in his conservative political base but creating vast uncertainty for active-duty and reserve transgender service members, who say they number in the thousands.
+Trump made his announcement on Wednesday morning in a series of Twitter postings, saying he would ban transgender people from the U.S. military.
+The move appealed to some in his conservative political base but created vast uncertainty for active-duty and reserve transgender service members, who say they number in the thousands.

-The action came on the same day that the Trump administration told a U.S. appeals court in New York that federal law does not ban discrimination against gay employees, a sharp reversal of the position Democratic former President Barack Obama took.
+Separately, the Trump administration on Thursday told a U.S. appeals court in New York that federal law does not ban discrimination against gay employees, a sharp reversal of the position Democratic former President Barack Obama took.

 As a presidential candidate, Trump last year vowed to fight for lesbians, gays, bisexuals and transgender people.
 His decision drew condemnation from rights groups and some lawmakers in both parties as politically motivated discrimination.
 But it was also praised by conservative activists and some of his fellow Republicans.

-The White House said Trump had "extensive discussions with his national security team," and that Defense Secretary Jim Mattis was informed after the president made the decision on Tuesday to go ahead.
+The White House said Trump had "extensive discussions with his national security team," and that Defense Secretary Jim Mattis was informed after the president decided on Tuesday to go ahead.

+But the Army's chief of staff, General Mark Milley, said on Thursday he had no advance knowledge of Trump's decision before Wednesday's announcement.
+He added that was not unusual.

+"I personally did not, but nor would I have expected to," Milley said while speaking at the National Press Club.

 Trump cited "tremendous medical costs and disruption" as a justification for the ban, a point disputed by experts and advocates for allowing military service to be determined by an individual's capabilities, not gender identity or sexual preference.